Things to do at Newby Hall and Gardens review

 Newby Hall and Gardens is a real treasure of a day out, especially for families.
 There is plenty there to keep everyone busy with the playground being a particular highlight for us.

-The house is currently closed as the family are living there.
-But when it is open there are some wonderfully sumptuous rooms to look around.
+The house is open to the public at certain times of the year for guided tours.
+There are some wonderfully sumptuous rooms to look around.
 Don’t fear though there is still plenty to do.
-Included in your ticket is some beautfully landscaped gardens with the rock garden being especially fun to walk around.
+Included in your ticket are some beautifully landscaped gardens with the rock garden being especially fun to walk around.

-There is an excellent Doll’s house museum.
-I have never seen so many themed Doll’s houses.
-Even my 7 year old son was enthralled by them all.
-Across from here you will also find The Bear house that I dare you to walk around without saying “aaaahhhh”.
+There is an excellent Doll’s House museum.
+I have never seen so many themed Dollhouses.
+Even my 7-year-old son was enthralled by them all.
+Across from here, you will also find The Bear House, I dare you to walk around without saying “aaaahhhh”.

-At an additional cost of £3 per child you can currently book a morning or afternoon time slot in the adventure playground.
-It is worth booking as it’s an excellent playground.
-It’s more themed on adventure play with a mini fort, a wobbly bridge across the water, zip wire, lots to climb/swing on plus some cute old fashioned wooden swings.
+The adventure play area is excellent with a mini fort, a wobbly bridge across the water, zip wire, lots to climb/swing on plus some cute old-fashioned wooden swings.
 My son’s favourite is the chain bridge which kids can operate themselves and peddle boats which kids peddle around a moat with their hands.
 In the summer there is a play fountain that the kids can play in.

 Is there food and drink available?

-There is a restaurant currently only open for take-away hot and cold food and drinks.
-There were plenty of outdoor tables.
+There is a restaurant that serves food and drinks.
 Picnics are not allowed in the park itself but there is a picnic area next to the car park.

 What are the main things to do?